vandop/flight-network-diagnostics-toolset/clients/python/README.md

 ```

 Edit `config.yaml` to control the message payload, repetition count, delay strategy,
-interval strategy, and gRPC networking options.
+interval strategy, and gRPC/TCP networking options.
 The client logs every request and
 response to both stdout and the configured log file.
+Ready-made configurations for
+common experiments live in `profiles/`.